Taoudi/ImbalancedData/README.md

 The network models in the project use the area under the ROC curve (AUC)[1] as a metric for assessing prediction performance.
 Overall accuracy is not a suitable metric as it does not give a good overview of seperation power for unbalanced datasets[2].
 AUC on the other hand uses recall and precision, meaning it takes advantage of the confusion matrix[2] of the model and will thus give a more suitable measurement for models working on imbalanced datasets.

-TODO: Model Selection (PLACEHOLDER: LENET300), Average Accuracy as secondary metric
+Model Selection (Cross Validation) using AutoKeras[5] and some popular network models - Best performer: LENET 300
 - [X] Oversampling through standard duplication
 - [X] Oversampling through duplication with small noise
 - [X] Oversampling using SMOTE [3]